thzt/stateful-template/README.md

 }
 ```

-(3) the `events` part is the other methods of a "stateful component" including [React lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle), for example,
+(3) the `events` part is the remainder methods of a "stateful component" including [React lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle), for example,

 ```
 events = {